as part of our commitment to respecting ourselves, our training partners, and the dojo, please observe the following personal hygiene practices

 keikogi care

 Fold your keikogi neatly to avoid wrinkles.
-Here’s one way to fold it.
+This video shows one method of doing so.

 Please wash your keikogi regularly, after each class if necessary.
 Refer to the manufacturer’s instructions for specific care needs.